 Directions to Start of KalTour

-Directions from east and west of Kalamazoo: Take I-94 to US 131 South (Exit 74) for about eight miles.
+Directions from east and west of Kalamazoo: Take I-94 to US 131 South (Exit 74).
+Continue on US 131 for 8.7 miles.

 Supporters